| CloserLook > Romans > Romans 9:1-33 |

 for the most part,

 Such questions needed to be answered, and under the inspiration of the Holy Spirit, they were.
-Beginning at Romans chapter 9 and running right through to the end of chapter 11, Paul addresses these searching questions.
+Beginning at Romans Chapter 9 and running right through to the end of Chapter 11, Paul addresses these searching questions.
 However, his first task was to clarify his own position.
-After all, the Jews had been his main opponents in the propagation of the gospel.
+After all, the Jews had been his main opponents in the propagation of the Gospel.
 Did he hate them as much as they hated him?
-The answer is found in Rom.9:1-3, "I say the truth in Christ,
+The answer is found in Romans 9:1-3: "I say the truth in Christ, I lie not, my

-I lie not, my conscience also bearing me witness in the Holy Ghost, Yes, Paul loved his people with an intensity only equalled by one other man in history.
+conscience also bearing me witness in the Holy Ghost, Yes, Paul loved his people with an intensity only equalled by one other man in history.
 In Exodus 32:31-32, we find Moses pleading for

 And so it was with Paul.
-There was no animosity in his heart, only a "great heaviness and continual sorrow".
-Who would have thought this privilege people would have squandered such unparalleled opportunities?
-As V4-5 tell us, they were the people "--- to whom pertaineth the adoption, and the glory, and the covenants, and
+There was no animosity in his heart, only a "great heaviness and continual sorrow.”
+Who would have thought this privileged people would have squandered such unparalleled opportunities?
+As V 4-5 tell us, they were the people "--- to whom pertaineth the adoption, and the

-the giving of the law, and the service of God, and the promises; What was Paul referring to, when he said, "to whom pertaineth the adoption"?
+and the promises; What was Paul referring to when he said "to whom pertaineth the adoption"?
 Had God actually claimed

-Well, yes He had.
+Well, yes, He had.
 And in His challenge to Pharaoh, He made that point very clear.
 Exodus 4:22-23 "--- Thus saith the LORD,

-covenant, found in Jer.31:33-37, that assures
+covenant, found in Jeremiah 31:33-37 that assures

 And that's not to mention the most blessed promise of all.
 Yes, the very Son of God would dwell among them.
 He would be born of a Jewish maiden, raised in a Jewish